patudom/educator_dashboard/README.md

 # teacher_dashboard
-A teacher dashboard for the Hubble Data Story
+A teacher dashboard for the Hubble Data Story. **Still under development**

 The teacher dashboard is built using [solara](solara.dev).
 To run you need to install solara and several other packages.